locomotivecms/steam/README.md

 The rendering stack used by both Wagon and Engine (WIP).
 It includes:

-- the rack stack to serve assets (SCSS, Coffeescript, ...etc) and pages
+- the rack stack to serve assets (SCSS, Coffeescript, ...etc) and pages.
-- the liquid drops/filters/tags libs to parse and render liquid templates
+- the liquid drops/filters/tags libs to parse and render liquid templates.
-- a filesystem repository which reads the source of a site written for Wagon
+- a Filesystem adapter which reads the source of a site written for Wagon.
+- a MongoDB adapter which reads an existing site hosted by the Locomotive Engine.

-**Note:** Steam passes all the specifications from Wagon.
+**Note:** Steam passes all the specifications of both Wagon and Engine.

 ## Installation [WIP]